Do

 Tajikistan Malaria

-risk exists from June - October, particularly
+risk exists from June - October, particularly in

-in southern border areas (Khatlon region)
+southern border areas (Khatlon region) and in some

-and in some central (Dushanbe), western
+central (Dushanbe), western (Gorno-Badakhshan),

-(Gorno-Badakhshan), and northern (Leninabad)
+and northern (Leninabad) areas.

 3